Richard Kindersley

-Richard Kindersley is a British typeface designer, stone letter carver and sculptor.
+Richard James Kindersley (14 May 1939 – 27 November 2025) was a British typeface designer, stone letter carver and sculptor.

-Career
+Life and career

-Kindersley studied lettering and sculpture at Cambridge School of Art and in the workshop of his father David Kindersley, who was also a noted stone carver.
-His major public work is the Seven Ages of Man, a sculpture outside Baynard House in the City of London.
+Kindersley was born in London.
+He studied lettering and sculpture at Cambridge School of Art and in the workshop of his father David Kindersley, who was also a noted stone carver.

+His major public sculpture is the Seven Ages of Man, located outside Baynard House in the City of London.
+Unveiled in April 1980, it depicts the seven ages from Shakespeare's "All the world's a stage" monologue.